climo-ai/climo-r/README.md

 climo_model <- climo::create_model(model, name="example-model', area='Alzheimers Disease')
 ```

 It’s that simple!
-Now the model will exist on climo.ai and you can
+Now the model will exist on clinicalmodels.io and you
-navigate to it on the web via the URL
+can navigate to it on the web via the URL
-`climo.ai/{your_username}/example-model`.
+`clinicalmodels.io/{your_username}/example-model`.

 To note, there are other parameters that can be set in the
 `create_model()` functions – things like giving your model some tags,